dit/dit/docs/measures/pid.rst

    ║ {0}{1} │ 1.0000 │ 1.0000 ║
    ╚════════╧════════╧════════╝

 We have constructed a distribution whose inputs are independent random bits, and whose output is the concatenation of those inputs.
 Intuitively, the output should then be informed by one bit of unique information from :math:`X_0` and one bit of unique information from :math:`X_1`.
-However, :math:`\Imin{}` assesses that there is one bit of redundant information, and one bit of synergistic information.
-This is because :math:`\Imin{}` quantifies redundancy as the least amount of information one can learn about an output given any single input.
+However, :math:`\Imin{\bullet}` assesses that there is one bit of redundant information, and one bit of synergistic information.
+This is because :math:`\Imin{\bullet}` quantifies redundancy as the least amount of information one can learn about an output given any single input.
 Here, however, the one bit we learn from :math:`X_0` is, in a sense, orthogonal from the one bit we learn from :math:`X_1`.
 This observation has lead to much of the follow-on work.

 .. py:module:: dit.pid.immi
 :math:`\Immi{\bullet}`